0% Financing Available

 4. The Marathon Toilet

 You know what we mean — it never stops running.
 This not only means you’re wasting a lot of water, but that something has gone wrong in the toilet’s inner workings.
 Common fixes like replacing the flapper valve often solve the problem, but your toilet could have other issues like a broken fill valve inside the tank.
-A professional will be able to quickly diagnose the problem and recommend a course of action.
+A professional plumber will be able to quickly diagnose the problem and recommend a course of action.

 5. The Non-Flusher